What is the average salary for a general contractor?

 Construction project managers, or construction managers, collaborate with project owners from the beginning of a project.
 Typically, they are brought in for large commercial projects.
 Unlike general contractors, construction managers have a collaborative relationship with the project owner, and they partake in the pre-construction design phase of projects.
 When the project begins, construction managers oversee the work done by subcontractors.

 In addition to relevant work experience, most employers require construction managers to have a bachelor’s degree.
 Common degrees include engineering, construction management, and construction science.
 Certification is not required to work as a construction manager, but it’s generally helpful.
-According to the BLS, construction managers earn $93,370 per year or $44.89 per hour on average.
-The highest-earning construction managers earn upwards of $161,510 per year or $77.65 per hour.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for construction managers was $106,980 in May 2024 (about $51.43 per hour).
+The highest-earning construction managers earn more than $176,990 annually.

 For more information on general contractor salaries, check out this blog post on the best states for construction management jobs in the United States.